miestrode/hash/README.md

 # The Hash Chess Engine
 Hash is an experimental Chess engine written in Rust.
 Hash will use a non-NNUE, neural network evaluation function, likely implemented using CNNs, a unique form of evaluation function training and will explore the tree using BNS search.
+The goal is to be able to do every single operation related to the engine fully in Rust - that meaning also the training of the neural networks, playing, and everything else.

 ## To do
 The primary things as of right now to be done, are: